 If all four statutory requirements are met, the district court must turn to the second step, which is considering the four factors articulated in Intel Corp. v.
 Advanced Micro Devices, Inc., 542 U.S. 241 (2004).
 Those factors are: (1) whether "the person from whom discovery is sought is a participant in the foreign proceeding"; (2) "the nature of the foreign tribunal, the character of the proceedings underway abroad, and the receptivity of the foreign government or the court or agency abroad to U.S. federal-court judicial assistance"; (3) "whether the \mathbb{\} 1782(a) request conceals an attempt to circumvent foreign proof-gathering restrictions or other policies of a foreign country or the United States"; and (4) whether the request is otherwise "unduly intrusive or burdensome."
-Intel Colerici, 481 F.3d at 1334 (quoting Intel Intel Factors are the only ones at issue in this case.
+Intel Colerici, 481 F.3d at 1334 (quoting Intel, 542 U.S. at 264-65).
+The second and third Intel factors are the only ones at issue in this case.